tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 This API (GetMonitorData) is used to acquire monitoring data of cloud products.
 Obtain corresponding monitoring data based on the namespace of the product, object dimension description and monitoring metrics specified by the user.

+Domain: monitor.api.qcloud.com

 Note: The new API for acquiring monitoring data (GetMonitorData) can be used to obtain data with a granularity of 1 minute.
 This API can also be used to acquire monitoring data of more products with a higher granularity in the future.
 We will no longer update the old version (GetMetricStatistics).
 It is recommended to use this new API.

-Domain: monitor.api.qcloud.com

 ## 2. Input Parameters

 The following request parameter list only provides API request parameters.
-Common request parameters are also needed when API is called.
-For more information, please see <a href="/doc/api/405/公共请求参数" title="Common Request Parameters">Common Request Parameters</a>.
+Common request parameters are also needed when the API is called.
+For more information, please see <a href="/doc/api/405/公共请求参数" title="Common Request Parameters">Common Request Parameters</a> page.
 The Action field for this API is GetMonitorData.

 <table class="t"><tbody><tr>